There are numerous funding opportunities for the MSc in African Studies.

 University of Edinburgh offers one DfID Shared Scholarship for citizens of African Commonwealth countries.
 Applicants should also apply for the open Commonwealth scholarship competition.
 These scholarships cover full-time tuition fees, subsistence, and travel to study for the MSc in African Studies.

-- The Julius Nyerere Scholarship fully funds three Tanzanian citizens for a full-time postgraduate Master's programme at the University of Edinburgh.
+The Julius Nyerere Scholarship fully funds a Tanzanian citizen for a full-time postgraduate Master's programme at the University of Edinburgh.
 Applicants must first be accepted to the MSc programme and those who already hold a degree from outside Tanzania are not eligible.

 University of Edinburgh alumni receive a 10% discount in postgraduate tuition fees.
 The Graduate Discount scheme applies to both home and overseas students.